theladygen/reading-notes/Code102/operators-and-loops.md

 4.**How many times will a while loop execute?**

-A while statement executes its statements as long as a specified condition evaluates to true.
+A while statement executes its statements as long as a specified condition evaluates to true

 [CF Reading Journal Home](../README.md)